polkadot-js/api/substrate/extrinsics.md

   - `tip`: Your cut of the total `value` payout when the candidate is inducted intothe society.
 Tips larger than `value` will be saturated upon payout.

-  \# \<weight>

-   Key: B (len of bids), C (len of candidates), M (len of members)

-  - Storage Reads:

-  	- One storage read to retrieve all members.
-O(M)

-  	- One storage read to check member is not already vouching.
-O(1)

-  	- One storage read to check for suspended candidate.
-O(1)

-  	- One storage read to check for suspended member.
-O(1)

-  	- One storage read to retrieve all current bids.
-O(B)

-  	- One storage read to retrieve all current candidates.
-O(C)

-  - Storage Writes:

-  	- One storage write to insert vouching status to the member.
-O(1)

-  	- One storage mutate to add a new bid to the vector O(B) (TODO: possible optimization w/ read)

-  	- Up to one storage removal if bid.len() > MAX_BID_COUNT.
-O(1)

-  - Notable Computation:

-  	- O(log M) search to check sender is a member.

-  	- O(B + C + log M) search to check user is not already a part of society.

-  	- O(log B) search to insert the new bid sorted.

-  - External Module Operations:

-  	- One balance reserve operation.
-O(X)

-  	- Up to one balance unreserve operation if bids.len() > MAX_BID_COUNT.

-  - Events:

-  	- One event for vouch.

-  	- Up to one event for AutoUnbid if bid.len() > MAX_BID_COUNT.

-  Total Complexity: O(M + B + C + logM + logB + X)

-  \# \</weight>

 ___